Magdeburger FFC

-Magdeburger FFC is a women's football club from Magdeburg.
+Magdeburger FFC was a women's football club from Magdeburg.
 The club was founded in 1997 and won promotion to the 2.
 Fußball-Bundesliga in 2009.

 History

 The club's roots lie with local sports club SG Handwerk Magdeburg.
-In the only official East German championship, the 1990-91 season, the team finished last.
+In the only official East German championship, the 1990–91 season, the team finished last.
 In 1991 the football department joined SV Fortuna Magdeburg, but in the next few years the team's performance was inconsistent.
 After a few mid-table results the team battled against relegation at the end of the 1990s.
 In 1997 the football department left the club again and created a new club, FSV Fortuna Magdeburg/Wolmirstedt.
 To further emphasize their independence from Fortuna Magdeburg, the club changed its name to Magdeburger FFC on 1 July 2003.

 One year later, Magdeburg narrowly missed out on qualifying for the newly created 2nd Bundesliga, finishing 6th in the Regionalliga.
 In the DFB-Pokal the team reached the 2nd round for the first time in its history, losing 0–6 to Bundesliga side FFC Heike Rheine.
 As of July 2010, Magdeburg has qualified for the DFB-Pokal 14 times, twelve times by winning the Saxony-Anhalt Cup and twice by virtue of belonging to the 2nd Bundesliga.